-From the famous Cyclades to the Saronic and the Ionian islands, the options and endless, but we’re here to help you out; here is a guide to island-hopping in Greece to ensure you make the best island combos in a time-efficient way and get the most out of your stay in your dream destination!
+From the famous Cyclades islands to the Saronic and the Ionian islands, the options and endless, but we’re here to help you out; here is a guide to island-hopping in Greece to ensure you make the best island combos in a time-efficient way and get the most out of your stay in your dream destination!

 How to get to the Greek islands

-Due to the high-frequency schedules of the ferry-boats, especially during the summer, transporting from one Greek island to the other should be no trouble, especially if you’ve booked your tickets far in advance to avoid the crowds and ensure a place in the ferry of your choosing.
+Due to the high-frequency schedules of the ferryboats, especially during the summer, transporting from one Greek island to the other should be no trouble, especially if you’ve booked your tickets far in advance to avoid the crowds and ensure a place in the ferry of your choosing.

 How many Greek islands to visit

-If you’re staying for a couple of weeks you may be able to fit three or four islands on your adventure.
+If you’re staying for a couple of weeks, you may be able to fit three or four islands on your adventure.
 If you’re standing even more than that -say a month or more- the sky is your limit!
-Just make sure the islands you want to visit are in close proximity to one another and are being serviced by the same ferry line and your Greek island exploration will be a smooth sail!
+Just make sure the islands you want to visit are in close proximity to one another and are being serviced by the same ferry line, and your Greek island exploration will be a smooth sail!

 Sample Greek Island Hopping Itineraries